bradshawsguide/website/src/content/stations/238-langley/station.md

 notes:
 - A telegraph station at Slough, 1¼ mile.
 ----
 text: To the right, at a short distance, is *Langley Park*.
-A few minutes more brings us to [Slough](/stations/slough).